-(Note that $\psi_3$ can only be interpreted as a causal effect under certain assumptions, such as consistency, positivity, and conditional ignorability.)
+(Note that ψ_3 can only be interpreted as a causal effect under certain assumptions, such as consistency, positivity, and conditional ignorability.)

-- ► How to compute these estimands? - ▶ We need samples from the underlying distribution, $\{X, T, Y\} \sim p(X, T, Y)$
+- ▶ The question is how to compute these estimands? - We need replicates of the underlying distribution, e.g., $\{X, T, Y\} \sim p(X, T, Y)$